 To be specific, the 508 can do milling and turning on the front and back end of a part, while the 408 can do milling on the front and back end, but only turning on the front end.

-It’s a really good integrated solution for complete machining of parts from bar stock that have a lot of features and very tight accuracy requirements in the microns, specifically single-digit-micron tolerances and the ability to hold microns in position.
+It’s a really good integrated solution for the complete machining of parts from bar stock with many features and very tight accuracy requirements in the microns, specifically single-digit-micron tolerances and the ability to hold microns in position.
 To get at feature-rich parts at whatever angle is required is a whole lot easier on a Willemin—making difficult parts possible.

 In the world today, these machines are often used to make custom dental implants, so dental is a big market for us.
 This includes the implant in the abutment that supports the fake tooth, including the fake tooth itself (i.e., ceramic machining).

 Medical is a massive market for us, too, both implants and instruments, as are microelectronics.
-A lot of the big microelectronic manufacturers use our equipment in their prototype cells.
+Many big microelectronic manufacturers use our equipment in their prototype cells.
 There are just so many sub-industries in the medical field, too.

 Other markets include aerospace, defense, and directional well drilling components.
 Precision manufacturing, in general, regardless of industry, is more prevalent than you’d think.
-A lot of contract manufacturers use our equipment to make all sorts of parts.
+Many contract manufacturers use our equipment to make all sorts of parts.

 SPM’s shop is very impressive, and they have an incredibly sharp team.
 They’re good folks, and I enjoy working with all of their employees.
 As a tech support guy, it can be tiresome if you get people that ask the same question over and over again.
 No one at SPM does that.
 They ask interesting and new questions every time, which means they’re pushing the envelope.